thomasclarke1969/documentation/android/integration/installation-and-setup.md

 # Installation

 The Layer Android SDK is built and designed to be used with [Android Studio](https://developer.android.com/sdk/index.html).
-The SDK is available via an AAR or JAR file hosted on [Github](https://github.com/layerhq/releases-android), and can be added to your project by refrencing the AAR remotely with maven, or by importing the JAR locally.
+The SDK is available via an AAR or JAR file hosted on [GitHub](https://github.com/layerhq/releases-android), and can be added to your project by referencing the AAR remotely with maven, or by importing the JAR locally.

 <b>Note:</b> If you are developing with Eclipse, you can follow [these instructions](https://support.layer.com/hc/en-us/articles/204177954-Building-Layer-with-Eclipse).
 When you are done, return here and continue with setting up the AndroidManifest.xml file in your app.